 Applied Cybersecurity, Incident Response and Forensics

-This five-day hands-on course is designed to increase the knowledge and skills of technical staff charged with administering and securing information systems and networks.
+This four-day hands-on course is designed to increase the knowledge and skills of technical staff charged with administering and securing information systems and networks.
 Security topics such as vulnerability assessment, systems administration, network monitoring, incident response, and digital forensics will offer a comprehensive defense-in-depth experience.
 Each participant will have direct administrative access to a wide variety of networked systems (Windows, Linux and Cisco), which will be modified and instrumented throughout the course.
 Instruction will consist of individual labs and team-based exercises modeled from real-world threat scenarios.

 The course will begin with a review of host and network system hardening concepts supported by several hands-on labs.
 There will be additional defense-in-depth lecture/lab topics including Intrusion Detection Systems (IDS), network monitoring, and centralized log collection.